hvppycoding/hvppycoding.github.io/_posts/2024-09-09-claude-prompting-guide.md

 Please present this information in a structured format with headings and bullet points.
 Where relevant, explain your reasoning or provide brief examples.

-After outlining the strategy, please identify any potential challenges or risks we should be aware of, and suggest mitigation strategies for each."
+After outlining the strategy, please identify any potential challenges or risks we should be aware of, and suggest mitigation strategies for each.
 ```
 </div>